 To be eligible to apply for the PEI International Graduate stream you must:

-- have a full-time long-term (i.e. permanent or minimum of two years) job offer from a PEI employer in NOC skill level 0, A, or B;
+- have a full-time, non-seasonal (i.e. permanent or minimum of two years) job offer from a PEI employer;

 - have a valid post-graduate work permit and legal status in Canada;

 - be able to attend an interview with staff from the Office, if required;

 - possess sufficient English and/or French language ability to perform the job offered;

 - be between the ages of 18 and 59;

 - have sufficient financial resources to pay all immigration costs (including travel expenses) for you and your family to be able to establish in PEI; and